Sean Williams (author): Early life and education

 Williams was born in Whyalla, South Australia on 23 May 1967.

 He studied sciences and music at Pulteney Grammar School and matriculated third in his year (1984), topping the state for Musical composition.
 That same year, he won the Young Composer's Award for a theme and three variations for string quartet with flute, oboe and trumpet soloists called "Release of Anger".

 He then went to the Adelaide University and studied a Bachelor of Economics and wrote for the student newspaper On Dit.
 He completed a Master of Arts in Creative Writing at the Adelaide University in 2005.
 In 2013, he was awarded a PhD from the same institution.

 Writing career

-He is the author of over one hundred and forty published short stories and sixty books, including Twinmaker and (with Garth Nix) the Troubletwisters series.
+He is the author of over 140 published short stories and 60 books, including Twinmaker and (with Garth Nix) the Troubletwisters series.
 He has co-written three books in the Star Wars: New Jedi Order series.
-His novelisation of Star Wars: The Force Unleashed debuted at #1 on the "New York Times" bestseller list, the first novelisation of a computer game to do so.
+His novelisation of Star Wars: The Force Unleashed debuted at #1 on the "New York Times" bestseller list.